MicrosoftDocs/learn/learn-pr/wwl-azure/troubleshoot-routing-traffic-control-load-balancing/includes/1a-create-troubleshooting-environment.md

 You'll troubleshoot a load balancing problem in a later exercise.
-Use the following instructions and the Azure Cloud Shell on the right of the screen to create the environmente.
+Use the following instructions and the Azure Cloud Shell on the right of the screen to create the environment.

 ## Create the exercise environment